 That said, here's the truth: a decision to marry outside one's race or ethnicity should not be entered into lightly.
 Interracial couples must face struggles that others may not encounter.
 But the solutions are the same for everyone: humility, love, and the gospel.

 My husband and I are different from each other in almost every way, including racially.
-We knew going into our marriage that we were different, but as ...1
+We knew going into our marriage that we were different, but as most married couples know, you really don't know someone until you're married and living with them.
+We were in love, and that love led us to make a vow to be together, for better or for worse, until death.
+But at the beginning of our marriage ...1